 - Visit a Finnish embassy/consulate in person for identification and fingerprinting

 - Contact the embassy or consulate in advance to arrange a visit.
 All Finnish embassies and consulates are listed at https://um.fi/web-presence-of-the-finnish-missions

 - If there is no Finnish diplomatic mission (embassy) in your country, contact a Finnish mission in another country to confirm your visit.
 Please notice that you need to be legally in that country.

 - Your application will be processed only after you’ve visited a Finnish embassy.
 The estimated processing time of your application starts from the day you visit the embassy.

 - About Finland

-The tuition fee for studying at Finnish universities is cheaper than most popular study abroad countries.
+The tuition fee for studying at Finnish universities is more affordable compared to many of the popular study abroad countries.

 Working and Studying in Finland

 Students are allowed work in Finland if the work is related to your studies.
 The residence permit for studies enables students to work without restrictions if their work is related to their degree.
 This means practical training and thesis work.
 Students also have the right to have other jobs but the following restrictions apply:

 - You may only work for an average of 25 hours per week during the academic terms.
 The number of working hours is not restricted on a weekly level.
 This means that you can adjust your weekly working hours during the academic term, as long as you work for 25 hours a week on average.